 How to submit samples for Food Forensic analysis:

-- Send to ESR (drop off/courier address are listed on the form - please address C/o- Food Chemistry Laboratory)
+- Send to ESR (drop off/courier address is listed on the form - please address C/o- Food Chemistry Laboratory)

-Please provide as much detail as possible on the sample submission form [PDF, 106 KB].
+Please provide as much detail as possible on the sample submission form.
+This ensures: